 4. Plant an Edible Garden

-Planting edible foods in your apartment or garden, if you have one, is a wonderfully sustainable and rewarding hobby and will reduce the often plastic packaging that it comes in.
+Planting edible foods in your apartment or garden, if you have one, is a wonderfully sustainable and rewarding hobby.
+It will reduce the plastic packaging that your food comes in and the carbon footprint what you eat.
 There is nothing like knowing exactly where your food comes from and appreciating the labour of love that has gone into producing it.
-It won’t be travelling very far to get to your plate either.
+It won’t be travelling very far to get to your plate which is a win-win.

 5. Buy Local, Seasonal, Organic and Regenerative